jeremylong/malicious-dependencies/README.md

 jeremy
 ```

+Note that the above works on Mac.
+In other environments you may need to use different options: `nc -lp 9999`.

 ## Explanation

 The `spring-build-analyzer` uses an annotation processor to inject a reverse shell into any spring-boot application that is compiled while the `spring-boot-analyzer` is on the classpath.
 If you look at the `demo` project you will see that the `spring-boot-analyzer` looks like just a standard dependency: